 My only problem with the episode was that, as always, Ezra did his reckless, annoying act, mister ‘I solve every single problem’.
 It was he who made both Kalani and Rex realize that none of them had won the war.
 But rather than the Empire had (or to be more precise: Palpatine created the war and won it, controlling everything from the very beginning to the very end).
 It was obviously a great scene to see these two enemies finally accepting the truth, but it was annoying to see Ezra finding the solution once again.
 With all the mistakes Ezra has made, it’s hard to believe that he’s the one who can find all the solutions.

 Rex and the droids teaming up was a great moment, two former enemies fighting the Empire.
 Only one droid got abandoned but it’s a droid so he can be replaced, can’t he? (wink)

 The Ghost crew also got a new Phantom — a Neimoidian shuttle that Sabine will repaint.

-10/10 Surely one of Rebels’s best episodes, a fantastic tribute to my favorite Star Wars show of all time: Star Wars The Clone Wars!
+10/10 Surely one of Rebels’ best episodes, a fantastic tribute to my favourite Star Wars show of all time: Star Wars The Clone Wars!